Apply for this licence

 Free and discounted TV licences

-You can get a free licence if you’re 75 or older.
+You can get a discounted licence if you have a severe vision impairment.

 If you live in a residential care home, the person who is in charge of the home can apply for a licence for you.

 Fines and penalties

 You can be fined up to £1,000 if you watch or record live TV without a TV Licence.